kylebrandt/tempAzure71/README.md

 ```

 Where `avg_CounterValue` was a Number valued column and came from `avg(CounterValue)`, and the dimensions are `{Computer="myHost", InstanceName="/"}`.
 Which comes from selecting the columns `Computer` and `InstanceName`.
 The values, `myHost` and `/` come from the rows of their respective columns.

+## Setting up for the future

+By supporting multidimensionality, we are setting the data source up for one of the features we want in the next generation of Grafana alerting, which is too have a single query, and be able to automatically have multiple alerts per specifiable dimensions.

+Additionally, the operation that supports extracting series with multiple dimensions from Analytics Services' Table format responses can be reused for SQL.
+So we will be looking to bring this same multidimensionality with queries to our SQL data sources soon.